dbohdan/jimhttp/README.md

 [jq module](https://wiki.tcl-lang.org/11630) is an option for faster JSON parsing in earlier versions.
 It requires an external binary.

-4\.
-Only the compatible components are tested in Tcl 8.5/8.6.
+5\.
+Only compatible components are tested in Tcl 8.

 # Use examples